TIERS/ws-lidar-as-camera-odom/README.md

     * cpu_monitor: A cpu monitor for monitoring the performance of our method.
 (After you run 'git submodule update --init --recursive')

-- `scripts`: several python scripts to print out the CPU and memory usage of our method. you don't have to run them.
+- `scripts`: several python scripts to print out the CPU and memory usage of our method. you don't necessarily have to run it

 And the original rosbag dataset we used is available at the [University of Turku servers](https://utufi.sharepoint.com/:f:/s/msteams_0ed7e9/Etwsa7m8hxhMk9H3x-K6DfUBgU3x-ZK9vMeD_V0J2mdHwA).